 Once you have chosen your surrogate, the process of “cycling” begins.
 This is the procedure during which embryos are created via IVF through the combination of egg and sperm, and are then implanted within a surrogate, followed by a pregnancy test 10-12 days later.
 We call this an embryo transfer, or sometimes just “transfer” for short.
 If the transfer is not successful, you will wait an average of two to three more months before the next embryo transfer, after which time the process may be repeated.
 However, many intended parents have remaining embryos from the first cycle.
 The doctor will try to create as many embryos as possible, transfer an agreed upon number, and then freeze the surviving ones.
 If this is the case for you, then the next attempt will very likely be a frozen embryo transfer (FET).

 The process of egg or ovum donation is when a young woman, known as an egg donor or ovum donor, provides her eggs to assist intended parents who require donor eggs in order to conceive.
-Though you often get photos of the egg donor, along with health and education information, the process is conducted anonymously, to protect and maintain the privacy of the donor and intended parent.
+Often time, intended parents will get photos of the egg donor, along with health and education information.
 Using an ovum donor age 30 years or younger can greatly increase your chance of conceiving a pregnancy.
 For more information on national IVF statistics regarding egg donation, please visit the Center for Disease Control’s Assisted Reproductive Technology (ART) page at http://www.cdc.gov/ART/.

-While it is probably safe to say that all egg donors get great satisfaction out of helping another person create a family, anonymous donors are compensated for their efforts on average $10,000 to $12,000 per donation.
-In addition to that is usually an agency fee ranging between $7,000 to $8,000.
+While it is probably safe to say that all egg donors get great satisfaction out of helping another person create a family, unknown donors are compensated for their efforts on average $10,000 to $12,000 per donation.
+In addition to that is usually an agency fee of $10,000 and up.
 When budgeting for egg donation, be sure to ask the agency with which you are working to create an estimate of the anticipated expenses of your donor and your personal situation.
 For instance, if your doctor is in Los Angeles, but your donor lives in New York, you will want to factor in travel costs and remote medical monitoring expenses.
 Getting accurate budgets from the beginning can help to eliminate unnecessary stress in the future.